Don’t Feed the Bears!

 - TTSD is happy to meet with you at your site, free of charge, to discuss the most suitable location for your enclosure.

 - All enclosures should be elevated above the ground to prevent access problems with ice and snow.
 Single pole mounts should be sufficiently sturdy to withstand bear attacks and snow load.

-- Enclosures should be placed 1’ to 2’ inside the front property line, facing the driveway.
-Enclosures must be reasonably accessible for servicing (i.e. relatively flat and open area in front of doors, out of traffic, proximate to the roadway, not mounted too high, snow cleared, etc.).
+- Enclosures must be accessible for servicing (i.e. relatively flat and open area in front of doors, out of traffic, proximate to the roadway, not mounted too high, snow and ice cleared, etc.).

 - It’s always prudent to check with local communities, homeowners groups, governing entities, or public works departments to become aware of any restrictions imposed on enclosure types or placement locations.

 - Never allow children to play in, on, or around enclosure.

 - Educate all tenants or renters on proper usage of container.